 - Vetting of a prospective tenant

 - Preparation of the inventory

 - Collecting tenant’s deposit and submitting it to a tenancy deposit scheme

 Managing the tenancy, including the maintenance and rent collection, will then be the responsibility of the landlord.

 Guide for Landlords

-At Cityscape Property letting agents in Glasgow, we want to ensure that you – as the landlord – know what to expect when preparing for your letting of your property.
-Before a property can be let by estate agents in Glasgow, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly and also that he/she complies with the law.
+At Cityscape Property we want to ensure that you – as the landlord – know what to expect when preparing for letting your property.
+Before a property can be let there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly and also that he/she complies with the law.
 We provide summarised information below.
 If you require further advice or assistance with any matter, please do not hesitate to contact us.

 Electrical, gas plumbing, waste, central heating and hot water systems must be safe, sound and in good working order and meet ‘The Repairing Standard’ as introduced in the Housing (Scotland) Act 2006.
 Repairs and maintenance are at the landlord’s expense unless misuse can be established.
 Interior decorations should be in good condition and preferably plain, light and neutral.

 Your property can be let fully furnished, part furnished or unfurnished.
 Which of these is appropriate will depend on the type of property and local market conditions.
 We will be pleased to give you advice on whether to furnish or not and to what level.
 As a minimum you will need to provide decent quality carpets, curtains and light fittings.
 Remember that there will be wear and tear on the property and any items provided.